 You might like these tours in Mexico City with GetYourGuide:

 Mexican cuisine is one of the only cuisines in the world that has been awarded Intangible Cultural Heritage by UNESCO.
 Mexico City has an incredible array of excellent restaurants, offering local specialities, national dishes, and international cuisine too.
+Vegetarians are remarkably well catered for too, with plenty of options for vegetarian food in Mexico City.
 The area known as Roma, and neighbouring Condesa, is exploding with top restaurants, and if you like to cook then I highly recommend taking a Mexican cooking class at Casa Jacaranda.

 A visit to Mexico City is not complete without sampling the street food, which is excellent – and cheap!
 Tacos al Pastor are the go-to option, with juicy pork, pineapple and whichever salsa takes your fancy.
 As well as tacos though, you’ll find tlayudas, elotes, quesadillas, sopes, juices, and more – just be brave and try everything!
 If you are worried about hygiene, watch where the locals go, a busy street food stand is a good sign – the food is good, and hasn’t been sitting out in the sun too long!
 However, never trust a Mexican who tells you the salsa is not hot!
 If you’re sensitive to spice, test it first by popping a dot of salsa on the back of your hand.
-Another excellent opportunity to learn more about Mexico’s cuisine is on a Mexico City food tour with Sabores Mexico, who will take you to some of the best spots to stuff your face.
+Another excellent opportunity to learn more about Mexico’s cuisine is on a Mexico City food tour with Sabores Mexico, who will take you to some of the best spots to stuff your face and help you track down the best tacos in Mexico City.

 Visit Coyoacan & the Frida Kahlo Museum